-If you’ve ever been on a filght, you’ve probably noticed babies screaming during take-off and landing.
+If you’ve ever been on a flight, you’ve probably noticed babies screaming during take-off and landing.
 This is because babies don’t know how to relieve the pressure build-up in their ears.

-If you give them breast milk, the bottle or a pacifier during these times, the swallowing motion will help them keep their ears clear.
+If you give them breast milk, the bottle or a pacifier during these times, the swallowing motion will help your baby’s ears to pop and clear.

 Ask for help

 Whether it’s for getting your luggage down from the overhead compartment or putting your stroller in a protector bag, people are happy to lend a hand.

 Related Newborn Articles: